-for example, the black arrow on the white domain was set at $\sim 45^{\circ}$ to the domain wall that it points towards, thus determining the unmeasured sign of the component that lies perpendicular to the grazing-incidence beam (or equally its IP projection).
-If the IP projection of the grazing-incidence beam is collinear with respect to domains that appear black and white (Fig. 7) then knowledge of Landau flux closure domains permits one to identify the magnetization directions for the intervening domains that appear to be a similar shade of grey, i.e. one ensures head-to-tail arrangements.
+one cannot know the sign of any magnetization component that lies perpendicular to the grazing-incidence beam (or equally its IP projection).
+This second point reveals that the magnetization directions marked on the XMCD-PEEM image in Figure 6 were partially identified via knowledge of Landau flux-closure domains; for example, the black arrow on the white domain was set at $\approx 45^{\circ}$ to the domain wall that it points toward, thus determining the unmeasured sign of the component that lies perpendicular to the grazing-incidence beam (or equally its IP projection).
+If the IP projection of the grazing-incidence beam is collinear with respect to domains that appear black and white (Figure 7) then knowledge of Landau flux closure domains permits one to identify the magnetization directions for the intervening domains that appear to be a similar shade of grey, that is, one ensures head-to-tail arrangements.